Four-manifolds, geometries and knots: Geometric 2-knot manifolds

-In particular, no knot manifold is a $\mathbb{N}il^4$-manifold or a $\mathbb{S}ol^3\times\mathbb{E}^1$-manifold, and many of the other $\mathbb{S}ol^4_{m,n}$-geometries do not arise in this way.
-The knot manifolds which are infrasolvmanifolds or have geometry $\mathbb{S}^3\times\mathbb{E}^1$ are essentially known, by Theorems 8.1, 11.1, 15.12 and \S4 of Chapter 16.
-The knot is uniquely determined up to Gluck reconstruction and change of orientations if $\pi'\cong Z^3$ (see Theorem 17.4 and the subsequent remarks above), $\Gamma_q$ (see \S3 of Chapter 18) or $Q(8)\times (Z/nZ)$ (since the weight class is then unique up to inversion).
-If it is fibred with closed fibre a lens space it is a 2-twist spin of a 2-bridge knot [Te89].
+In particular, no knot manifold is a $\mathbb{N}il^4$-manifold or a $\mathbb{S}ol^3\times\mathbb{E}^1$-manifold, and many $\mathbb{S}ol^4_{m,n}$-geometries do not arise in this way.
+The knot manifolds which are infrasolvmanifolds or have geometry $\mathbb{S}^3\times\mathbb{E}^1$ are essentially known, by Theorems 8.1, 11.1, 15.4 and \S4 of Chapter 16.
+The knot is uniquely determined up to Gluck reconstruction and change of orientations if $\pi'\cong\mathbb{Z}^3$ (see Theorem 17.4 and the subsequent remarks above), $\Gamma_q$ (see \S3 of Chapter 18) or $Q(8)\times (Z/nZ)$ (since the weight class is then unique up to inversion).
+There are only six knots whose knot manifold admits the geometry $\mathbb{S}ol^4_0$, for $\mathbb{Z}[X]/(\Delta_a(X))$ is a PID if $0\leq{a}\leq5$.
+(See the tables of \cite{[AR84]}.)
+If the knot is fibred with closed fibre a lens space it is a 2-twist spin of a 2-bridge knot \cite{[Tr89]}.
 The other knot groups corresponding to infrasolvmanifolds have infinitely many weight orbits.